 It is not a concept or theoretical model that needs to be translated back into the workplace: it is an entirely practical action learning process that connects effectiveness with the identification of the whole team context, so that everyone in the team is already engaged and committed to move forward together.

 What tip would you give to team leaders who have concerns about the alignment of their team?

 Leaders and Managers have a tough job (I have written about this in my blog).
 Teams are not naturally aligned, harmonious units.
 Most team leaders try to keep on top of things by having conversations with people one-on-one or in groups, but when things speed up, diverge and change, it’s hard to keep everyone properly in the loop, and the confusion and disconnects that occur are not necessarily a reflection on the Team Leader.
-My tip would be to focus on anchoring on the truth – be clear about what is happening and how it is being interpreted – and give them space to come to their own interpretations and provide you with feedback.
-Let people know what to expect and have the difficult but meaningful conversations that get to the heart of learning about what can go better.
+My tip would be to spend time understanding what the views of your team are, and why.
+That way you’ll know how to engage with them.
 Ask questions upwards, keep the dialogue going, don’t struggle on defiantly with a wall around you.

 What do you feel is lacking in business today when it comes to team effectiveness?

 There’s a general sense of disappointment about some of the leadership learning models and concepts out there and how the ROI from using that doesn’t seem to be coming through.
-The good intentions effects seem to disappear when we return to the workplace.
+Good learnings and intentions seem to disappear when we return to the workplace.
 Why?
 Because of the culture and other contextual factors at work are simply overpowering.
 We fall back into our old ways and habits.

 Mirror Mirror was founded solely by you along with the support of various industry partners.
-What is the hardest part about launching a new offering into such a busy market?
+What is the hardest part about launching a new offering in such a busy market?